mirakl/redux-lists/README.md

+# STATUS : DEPRECATED AND UNMAINTAINED

+We recommend you to use another lib like [react-query](https://github.com/tannerlinsley/react-query), which also do client-side caching, without using redux, in a better way.

 # <img src="https://user-images.githubusercontent.com/32459740/39515628-00b21758-4dfb-11e8-8861-c10862f9e343.png" />

 Redux lists middleware is a tool to manage the models (like User, Article, Product for instance) in your application in an optimized and simple way.